What is an Attack Surface?

 What is an attack vector?

 Attack vectors are the individual exposures or vulnerabilities that make up the external attack surface.
-Using these exposures as pathways (or methods of attack), malicious actors can access, exploit, and steal data from a privileged digital environment.
+Using these exposures as pathways (or methods of attack), malicious actors can circumvent access controls to exploit, and steal data from an authenticated digital environment.

 What are examples of common attack vectors?